 Gondola cars are used to carry a wide variety of cargoes, including ferrous metals, scrap metals, ores, crushed stone, coal, timber and even containers.
 Rail tank car is a type of rolling stock designed to transport liquid and gaseous commodities.

 Rail tank cars, the second most common type of railcar in Russia accounting for about 23% of the total railcars at the end of 2017, are designed to transport liquid and gaseous commodities and are used mostly for the transportation of oil products and oil.

 Pricing in the Russian railcar sector

 Pricing for railcar services in Russia is unregulated except for services provided by RZD.
 While previously the regulated railcar tariff charged by RZD was an effective benchmark for the market, with the majority of the Russian commercial railcar fleet no longer owned by RZD, its significance as a benchmark has greatly reduced.

 Freight rail transportation volumes

 Russia has historically witnessed high levels of correlation between growth in GDP, industrial production and Freight Rail Turnover is a measure of freight carriage activity over a particular period calculated as the sum of tonnage of each loaded trip multiplied by the distance of each loaded trip, expressed in tonnes-km.
-It includes volumes transported by the Engaged Fleet, unless otherwise stated.
+It includes volumes transported by Engaged Fleet and excludes performance of the petrochemical tank container segment, unless otherwise stated.